ProvableHQ/leo/documentation/guides/deploying.md

 The defaults in the `.env` file are set to deploy on a testnet devnet using a local node API endpoint.
 The defaults are set to deploy on a local devnet with the `testnet` configuration using a local node API endpoint.

-To test the deployment, run a devnet via `leo devnet` (you'll need to configure it appropriately and run it in a separate terminal) and then run:
+To test the deployment, configure and start `leo devnet` in a separate terminal.
+Then, run:

 ```bash
 > leo deploy  --devnet --broadcast